manaswinidas/Subtree-Docs-test/Data-Index-Service.md

  Service will be available on port 11222.
 This should match the setting `quarkus.infinispan-client.server-list=localhost:11222` on `application.properties`.

  - Kafka messaging server:
-   The best way to get started is to use the a Docker Image that already contains all the necessary bits for running Kafka locally.
+   The best way to get started is to use the Docker image that already contains all the necessary bits for running Kafka locally.
    For more details visit: https://hub.docker.com/r/spotify/kafka/
    ```
    docker run -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=localhost --env ADVERTISED_PORT=9092 spotify/kafka